We live in a world full of underrated people.

 “Several years ago I had a good friend at TIV who spoke to Jasmine and Reif (TIV owners) who thought it a good idea to get a local Ambassador on board who knew the local community well and could assist in building the profile of the business,” Houli says.

-“The relationship with TIV started to build really well so I thought it would be a good idea to open it up to the club,” he adds.
+“The relationship with TIV started to build really well so I thought it would be a good idea to open it up to the boys at the footy club,” he adds.

-That decision proved to be a mark of brilliance, as twelve of Houli’s Tiger teammates are now firmly entrenched in TIV’s Certificate III in Carpentry and Certificate IV in Building and Construction courses respectively.
+That decision proved to be a mark of brilliance, as nine of Houli’s Tiger teammates have now graduated in TIV’s Certificate III in Carpentry and Certificate IV in Building and Construction courses respectively.

 “I knew a few of the boys were interested in doing a Melbourne based building course and Dimma (Richmond coach Damian Hardwick) has always been big on players doing something productive away from the football field on our days off,” Houli says.

-“They are a really good group of blokes, and they are in great hands with Bill (TIV Carpentry Manager) and the entire team at TIV,” he adds.
+“They are a really good group of blokes, and were in great hands with Bill (TIV Carpentry Manager) and the entire team at TIV,” he adds.

 Such leadership, and the ability to bring people together for the common cause is certainly not restricted to TIV or his beloved Tigers, however.